Great present ideas to help you find the perfect gift for the loved one in your life with dementia, with a focus on the various stages of the illness.

 - Music from times your loved one still remembers, such as their teenage years

 If you are caring for your loved one yourself think about a gift that would benefit both of you.
-Perhaps setting up a live-in care arrangement is something that could give both of you a better quality of life in the future.
+Perhaps setting up a live-in care arrangement or home care services is something that could give both of you a better quality of life in the future.
 Many live-in carers are specialised in dementia care and their skills and expertise could help your loved one stay in the place they love the most, safely without having to resort to a care home.